Domestic Assault and Battery

 - A confession of the defendant

-Many times the victim of an assault and battery charge may have a motive to fabricate the charges in order to get back at the accused.
+The alleged victim of an assault and battery case may have a motive to fabricate the charges in order to get back at the accused.

-- Self defense; in a self-defense case, a defense attorney can obtain prior violent acts of the alleged victim to argue that the victim was the aggressor.
-In the case of Commonwealth v.
-Adjutant, the Massachusetts Supreme Judicial Court allowed criminal defense attorneys to admit this evidence at trial to support a claim of self defense.
+In a self-defense case, an attorney can obtain prior violent acts of the alleged victim to argue that the alleged victim was the aggressor.
+In Commonwealth v.
+Adjutant, the court ruled criminal defense attorneys to admit this evidence at trial to support a claim of self-defense.

-That the alleged victim has an ulterior motive to lie or try to use the criminal process for some improper purpose.
+That the alleged victim has an ulterior motive to lie or try to use the criminal process for an improper purpose.

-Potential Penalties for a Domestic Assault and Battery Under M.G.L c.
+Potential Penalties for Domestic Assault and Battery Under M.G.L c.
 265 §13M